 Planning for the adding capacity is extremely important while building scalable websites.
 Most companies have two options- vertical or horizontal scaling.

-Some of the best tech stack options that you can consider while designing scalable web applications include:
+Some of the best tech stack options that you can consider while designing a scalable web application architectures are listed below:

 Node.js is one of the most popular options for scalable and asynchronous programming since it can deal with multiple requests simultaneously without any issues.
 This allows companies to save up on time while offering a memory efficient, non-blocking, asynchronous programming.
 It also comes with various packages that promote optimization.